 There is evidence that UN-Habitat housing interventions contribute to improved living conditions on multiple dimensions of poverty.
 The most significant contributions are usually direct housing interventions such as in the case of post-disaster intervention, refugee settlements and improvement in slums.
-UN-Habitat is a recognized leader in these areas with extensive on-the-ground experience, especially through the triple nexus of humanitarian, development and peacebuilding (HDP) efforts.
+UN-Habitat is a recognized leader in these areas with extensive on-theground experience, especially through the triple nexus of humanitarian, development and peacebuilding (HDP) efforts.

-The slum upgrading interventions produce significant impacts on access to adequate housing for low-income urban populations, even in cases where shelter improvement is not always the central objective.
+The slum upgrading interventions produce significant impacts on access to adequate housing for lowincome urban populations, even in cases where shelter improvement is not always the central objective.
 Globally, through the PSUP, over 500,000 people have benefited from improved living conditions.
-Water and sanitation improvements alone have benefitted 98,225 slum dwellers; and an additional 800,000 have improved security of tenure.
+Water and sanitation Impact Evaluation of UN-Habitat's Housing Approach to Adequate and Affordable Housing and Poverty Reduction 2008-2019 improvements alone have benefitted 98,225 slum dwellers; and an additional 800,000 have improved security of tenure.